 Although known throughout the Bay Area, La Farine products are only available at our retail locations.
 We are rarely a wholesaler of our products, believing that a visit to our bakery is almost as unique as the products themselves.
 We will always, however, attempt to accommodate you with warm and friendly service…so please stop by and experience La Farine for yourself.

 My name is Jeff Dodge and I’m the current owner of La Farine.
 I say current as I follow a small line of owners, of which I have only scant knowledge.
-I’ve never met Lillian Lecoq (sp?) who started La Farine over 25 years ago and I only know of her reputation for being a character and superb pastry chef.
+I’ve never met Lillian Lecoq (sp?) who started La Farine almost 40 years ago and I only know of her reputation for being a character and superb pastry chef.
 I purchased the bakery from one of her first employees, Jennifer Sandstrom, who started on the counter as a salesperson, then worked her way into the kitchen and eventually bought La Farine.
 The most I knew of La Farine when I bought it was that when I wanted a morning bun, this was the only place worth coming.

 So how did I end up here?
 A long story and I won’t bother you with the details so here’s the short version: I was raised in a small town in Colorado (Walden, pop.
 800) where I helped my father in his milk delivery business (hence where I picked up my love of a small business).
 I became a serious classical trumpet player and studied at Northwestern University with a member of the Chicago Symphony (hence where I picked up my love of process).